reportportal/agent-js-testcafe/README.md

-# playwright-reportportal-integration
+# testcafe-reportportal-integration
-ReportPortal agent for the Playwright test framework
+ReportPortal agent for the TestCafe test framework